 If you have been injured in an accident and are considering litigation, the entire situation should be thoroughly examined before you take action.
 Factors to examine include the extent of the injury, whether the other person acted responsibly, and whether you contributed to the accident.
+If you need quick and accurate answer then contact Personal injury lawyer phoenix.

 Were Damages Suffered?